Isaac Paredes Player Props: Rays vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is fifth in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in the league.

-- The Braves have the third-ranked team ERA across all MLB pitching staffs (3.64).
+- The Braves have a 3.57 team ERA that ranks second among all MLB pitching staffs.

-- The Braves surrender the sixth-fewest home runs in baseball (90 total, one per game).
+- Braves pitchers combine to surrender 91 home runs (one per game), the sixth-fewest in the league.

-- His last appearance was on Saturday against the Miami Marlins, when the right-hander went 5 2/3 scoreless innings while allowing four hits.
+- The right-hander last appeared on Monday against the Cleveland Guardians, when he went 6 2/3 innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.